 How to manually eject your computer CD / DVD drive tray

-In this article, I show how to use the Eject Pin Hole to manually eject the tray on your computers CD / DVD drive.
+This article shows how to use the Eject Pin Hole to manually eject the tray on your computer's CD / DVD drive.
 There will be times when you need to open the tray on your computers CD / DVD drive when the system is powered off.

 • You need to boot your computer using the CD / DVD drive